CiscoSecurity/tr-05-serverless-relay/README.md

 A generic Relay template not bound to any real third-party Threat Intelligence service provider.

-**Note.** The template aims to show the general structure for future implementations.
+**NOTE.** The template aims to show the general structure for future implementations.
 It also provides a couple of utility functions that might be handy.
 Keep in mind that the main idea here is to just give a hint of a possible approach rather than enforcing to do everything exactly the same way.